 Now, this leads us to the next dilemma in our judgment of the candidates.
 Knowledge of the work accomplished by the two candidates, then becomes of utmost importance.
-If you didn’t care for the first son in the parable because of his attitude to the father, but the father never told you he did the work, and if you heard from another family member or friend that the first son didn’t do the work, then you would naturally judge him unjustly without being aware of it.
+If you didn’t care much for the first son in the parable because of his attitude to the father, but the father never told you he actually completed the work, and in addition you heard from another family member or friend that believed that first son didn’t do the work, then you would naturally judge him unjustly without being aware of it.
 But, let’s say you decided to find out for yourself, not wanting to judge without proof and you asked the father directly whether the son did the work.
 You were able to find out that the work the first son had accomplished was greater than the second son.
-Therefore, his attitude would have to be evaluated based on his action, not just how he appeared.
+Therefore, his attitude would have to be evaluated, or weighed, based on his action, not just the way he appeared.
 This is the reason why I believe it is so important for us to find out for ourselves, by actively seeking truth, without bias, or preconceived notions.
 I find that this is the way to go, whether you are Christian or not.
-Naturally, the second son in the parable has every opportunity to repent and do the work, but if we are hiring him for a vineyard job, it seems prudent to choose the first son.
+Naturally, the second son in the parable has every opportunity to repent, or change his mind, and complete the work, but if we are hiring him for a vineyard job, it seems prudent to choose the first son.
 Jesus tells us that we should love one another, and love does not assume the worst about anyone, even in the midst of turmoil.
 I surely don’t presume to know the intentions or the thoughts of either candidate, but I do know their records.
-This does not mean that we should just lay back without lovingly criticizing, expecting improvement in communication, and disagreeing with portions of the agenda.
-We should continue to evaluate the work, the policies, and voice our opinions about specific things that we have issue with.
+This does not mean that we should just lay back without lovingly criticizing, expecting improvement in communication, and disagreeing with portions of their agendas.
+We should continue to evaluate their the work and policies, and voice our opinions about specific things that we have issue with.
 I don’t believe that either candidate is perfect, but I do know how to evaluate the work that they have both accomplished and decide which candidate is MORE LIKELY to actually “DO” the will of the Father.